 Best Country for Tax Benefits – Cayman Islands

 The Cayman Islands have a strong international reputation, offering a full range of financial services to a variety of clients.
-The Islands are also a tax haven, a term that Investopedia defines as a country that offers foreign individuals and businesses a minimal tax liability in a politically and economically stable environment.
+The Islands are also a tax haven.
+This is a term that Investopedia defines as a country that offers foreign individuals and businesses a minimal tax liability.
+Moreover, a politically and economically stable environment is a requirement.

 Having no direct taxation has made the Cayman Islands a thriving source of offshore banking, Cayman.com says.
 There are no taxes on capital gains, corporations, withholding, property, payroll, or income.
-There is no exchange control, allowing free fund transfers into and out of the islands in any currency.
+In addition, there is no exchange control, allowing free fund transfers into and out of the islands in any currency.
 There are no reserve asset requirements.

-While there are many tax havens in the world, the Caymans have done a lot to earn their high reputation as an ideal offshore banking destination.
-They are recognized as one of the top 10 international financial centers in the world, and Cayman Islands banking law includes confidentiality clauses for their clients.
-The islands have developed a strong regulatory framework for their offshore banking, and they are competitive in the Euro currency markets.
+There are many tax havens in the world.
+So, the Caymans have done a lot to earn their high reputation as an ideal offshore banking destination.
+They are recognized as one of the top 10 international financial centers in the world.
+Additionally, Cayman Islands banking law includes confidentiality clauses for their clients.
+The islands have developed a strong regulatory framework for their offshore banking.
+Plus, they are competitive in the Euro currency markets.

 Best Country for the Wealthy – Singapore

-If you have $200,000 or more that you want to put away in an offshore account, Singapore may be your best choice.
-The account process is usually fairly easy, and in most cases, accounts can be set up without ever traveling to Singapore, Sing Saver explains.
+Do you have $200,000 or more that you want to put away in an offshore account?
+Singapore may be your best choice.
+The account process is usually fairly easy.
+In most cases, you can set up an account without ever traveling to Singapore, Sing Saver explains.

-One of the reasons people choose Singapore is because it is known as a stable, safe place to store assets.
+One of the reasons people choose Singapore is because of its reputation as a stable, safe place to store assets.
 The country has strict regulation in their banking sector, meaning that your wealth is well-protected.
 Their banks also have cutting edge technology, allowing for safety as well as easy access to your assets.

 Singapore offers a variety of wealth management services, funds, brokerage houses, and accounts to manage your money.
-There are also a range of trading platforms to take advantage of in markets in Singapore, the U.S., Hong Kong, China, Europe, and more.
+There are also a range of trading platforms to take advantage of in markets in Singapore.
+Plus, it gives you avenues to U.S., Hong Kong, China, Europe, and more.
 Accounts are available in a variety of currencies, cutting down the hassle of awful exchange rates.
-There are also skilled wealth management teams at banks in Singapore, who are dedicated to helping you find the best financial strategy for your money.
+Banks in Singapore also poses skilled wealth management teams.
+These professionals are dedicated to helping you find the best financial strategy for your money.

 Best Country for Asset Protection – Switzerland

 Another reason behind Switzerland’s popularity as a bank for asset protection is its security as a low risk investment.
-Switzerland’s political and economic climates are stable, and banks are regulated by the Swiss Bankers Association (SBA).
-There are no taxes levied on interest, dividends or inheritance, if those earning are not earned via a Swiss company.
+Switzerland’s political and economic climates are stable.
+The Swiss Bankers Association (SBA) regulates the banks.
+Switzerland levies no taxes on interest, dividends or inheritance, if a Swiss company does not earn those profits.
 Swiss law demands high capital adequacy as well.
-As of 2004, the SBA revised the Depositor’s Protection Agreement, which guarantees that in the event of bank failure, depositors will still receive their legally privileged claims.
+As of 2004, the SBA revised the Depositor’s Protection Agreement.
+This agreement guarantees that in the event of bank failure, depositors will still receive their legally privileged claims.

 Best Country for Companies – Nevis

 If you’re looking to move your company offshore, the Nevis is one of the best choices.
-About 70% of the offshore companies what we form around the world are incorporated there.
-Many are lured by the island’s asset protection provisions, low costs and high standards.
+That is where we form about 70% of the offshore companies what we incorporate.
+What lures many people to the islands are their asset protection provisions, low costs and high standards.
 This is especially true for the Nevis LLC, because of its powerful asset protection statutes.
 Nevis companies have flexible operational structures and handling with very few statutory requirements.
 There are no additional taxes or regulations and the Financial Services Commissions maintains high standards.

 BVI was the former winner in this category.
 But with overburdensome regulation, the powers-that-be have effectively erected a giant “Go Away” sign for the jurisdiction.
-When they finally wake up and realize there are other choices around the world, perhaps the administration will replace the current regulators with those who have an inkling of business savvy.
+Hopefully they will finally wake up and realize there are other choices around the world.
+Perhaps the administration will replace the current regulators with those who have an inkling of business savvy.
 Then, perhaps they can regain their former luster.